SakineMazlomyar/frontendProject/README.md

 ###  What is this app for?
-##### An simple Application for decrement and increment a number and show the result on another page.
+##### An simple Application for increment a number and show the result on another page.
 ##### Live url: http://139.59.142.175:8080/
 ----